Siege of Bonn (1673): William III

 Portrait of William III from 1677.

 As the Imperial army had not yet arrived in the area, several weeks passed without significant developments.
 However, in early October, William III advanced towards Germany with 10,000 Dutch and 15,000 Spanish troops, while Frederick von Waldeck remained behind with a large part of the Dutch army to defend the Water Line against Marshal Luxembourg.
 The allied army marched through the Campine region toward the Meuse River, crossing it near the Spanish controlled Venlo under the protection of its fortress, where supplies had been stockpiled.

 As the Dutch army advanced through the lands of the Bishop of Cologne, soldiers looted and burned towns and villages in retaliation for the terrible devastation inflicted on the Dutch Republic the previous year.
 Bishop Maximilian Henry fled to Cologne, where unrest broke out among the population.
-However, the town of Rheinbach, which had been a Dutch fortress before the war, declared its loyalty to him.
+However, the town of Rheinbach, which had been a Dutch fortress when the war started, declared its loyalty to him.
 When two Dutch officers were killed there by townspeople and Cologne troops, William ordered a punitive assault.
 On 2 November, the town was stormed and captured.
 All armed defenders were executed in order to deter further resistance.
 The mayor was hanged from the city gate, with the town keys around his neck and his sword still in hand.

 Meanwhile, French commanders, including Condé and Marshal Luxembourg, attempted to respond.
 Condé, initially instructed to remain in the Spanish Netherlands, sent 9,000 troops under d'Humières in pursuit of William III.
 Luxembourg, who was close to William with just 8,000 troops, avoided direct engagement and positioned his forces defensively near Nijmegen.